Layne is a natural health enthusiast and has a technical medical background. She loves sharing her favorite health findings with others.

 Chaga offers a variety of health benefits thanks to its anti-inflammatory, antiviral, and immune-boosting properties.
 Here's how it benefits the body:

 Exposure to too much sun, pollution, stress, and environmental or dietary toxins can cause premature aging, wrinkles, droopy skin, and premature graying.
 All of these conditions are brought on by oxidative stress.
 A lack of antioxidants and heightened oxidative stress leads to high blood pressure and an increased likeliness of stroke, cardiovascular disease, and certain cancers such as breast, lung, and cervical cancer.
+Chaga and cordyceps in general can smooth and brighten skin as well as reduce hyperpigmentation (mushrooms offer similar benefits to hydroquinone).

 Mushrooms contain triterpenes which help to make up the lipid substances in plants.
 Studies reveal that triterpenes cause cancer cell death.
 It is also suggested that chaga helps to reduce the side effects of chemotherapy and radiation in cancer patients.